Ytodi31/beginner_tutorials/README.md

 `source ~/catkin_ws/devel/setup.bash` \
 `roslaunch beginner_tutorials beginnerTutorials.launch frequency:=1`\
  Instead of `1` in the above command, enter the desired frequency (positive value)

+**Recording messages published on all topics in a bag file :**
+- By default, on launching the project, the messages will be recorded and stored in a bag file
+- To disable recording, launch the file with the following argument :\
+`roslaunch beginner_tutorials beginnerTutorials.launch recordBag:=false`
+- To diable recording and change frequency, run the following :\
+`roslaunch beginner_tutorials beginnerTutorials.launch frequency:=1 recordBag:=false`

 ### 2. Running the nodes
 - Terminal 1 - ROS master \